-In the political seventies, which at first culminated with the introduction of the Home Rule Government in 1979, the role of art changes.
-For example, art is used to display a specific Greenlandic attitude (face) to the outside world.
+In the notably political era of the seventies, which culminated with the introduction of the Home Rule Government in 1979, the role of art changed.
+Art began to be used to display a specific Greenlandic attitude, or face, to the outside world.

-The right to the areas of land in the Arctic regions is reasoned in a natural sense of belonging to the earth, the sea and the sky.
-Not surprisingly, much of the art from that period in Greenland is about the relation between human and nature.
+Rights and claims to land in the Arctic region are determined by a natural sense of belonging to the earth, the sea and the sky.
+Not surprisingly, much of the art coming out of Greenland during this period was about the relationship between people and nature.

 Artists such as Aka Høegh (1947-) and Anne-Birthe Hove (1954-2012) are and were representatives of this movement.

-The works of Anne-Birthe Hoves contain clear political elements, while Aka Høegh mainly works with nature and motives of myth in a predominantly aesthetic way.
+The works of Anne-Birthe Hove contain clear political elements, while Aka Høegh mainly works with nature and myths in a creative way.

-In the same way we see the performance artist Jessie Kleemann (1959-) as a somewhat different artist.
-She circles around the qivittok, as a phenomenon and state of mind and she focuses on the process of development, which the Greenlandic hunting society still finds itself in, as a theme.
+The performance artist Jessie Kleemann (1959-) also has a unique style.
+She focuses on the qivittok as a phenomenon and state of mind, and examines the ongoing process of development in Greenlandic society as a theme.

 A DESIRE TO EXPRESS

-They represent a group of young artists who dissociate themselves from what has normally been perceived as a traditional Greenlandic scene of art.
+They represent a group of young artists who disassociate themselves from what is perceived as traditional Greenlandic art.

-To a greater extend they associate themselves with the trends of the international art scene.
+To a greater extent, they associate themselves with the trends of the international art scene.

-This, however, does not mean that they loose their connection with Greenland or their cultural background.
+This, however, does not mean that they lose their connection to Greenland or to their cultural background.

-Generally speaking, they have something on their mind and they demonstrate what art in Greenland is about.
-The new generation of artists also play with the country’s existing prejudices concerning history, culture and identity, prejudices that also exist in Greenland.
+Generally speaking, they have something on their mind and they want to demonstrate what art in Greenland is about.
+This new generation of artists plays with the country’s existing prejudices about history, culture and identity.

-They expand and blast them, in order to show the world the diversity of Greenland!
+They confront and defy them, in order to show the world the diversity of Greenland!

 Study form and brush strokes at Nuuk Art Museum and Ilulissat Art Museum.
 Browse other recovered historical art pieces at the Greenland National Museum and Archive or the local museum in every town.
-Katuaq, Greenland’s cultural center in Nuuk, also displays several permanent and rotating exhibits.
+Katuaq, Greenland’s cultural center in Nuuk, also displays several permanent and temporary exhibitions.